-Please check back for updates and try our Online Catalogs and BookClique Blog for suggestions.
+For more suggestions or to find shelf locations, try our Online Catalog and Novelist for suggestions.
 Some books may be only available as ebooks.
 Drop by the information desk on help using them, or to request and interlibrary loan.

 Born out of wedlock, brought up in the poverty of Chicago, Augie takes life as it comes and wherever he can get it.

 Adventures of Huckleberry Finn (1884) —Mark Twain